fawadahm/fawadahm.github.io/_pages/about.md

 I received my PhD in Computer Science from the [University of Southern California](https://www.usc.edu/) where I was advised by [Prof. Ramesh Govindan](https://govindan.usc.edu/).
 Before that, I received the Presidential Medal, and the University Gold Medal for my undergraduate degree in Electrical Engineering from the [University of Engineering and Technology, Peshawar](https://www.uetpeshawar.edu.pk/).

-**I am looking for motivated and hardworking students to join my group.
-If you are interested in working with me and have read some of my papers, please send me an email.**
+**I am looking for motivated and hardworking PhD/Masters/undergraduate students to join my group.
+If you are interested in working with me, before sending me an email, please read these [document](/students/).**